We continue to monitor the national situation re: COVID-19 (Coronavirus) and the effect on UK horse racing closely.

 Personal impact of COVID-19

 “The RSA is aware that many syndicate managers have personal relationships with the owners in their syndicates.
-At a time that some people may find challenging, the RSA would encourage all syndicators to reach out to their owners to offer any support that they can make available.”
+For some syndicate members racing is their only social interaction.
+The RSA would encourage all syndicators to reach out to their owners to offer any support that they can make available.”
 Dan Abraham, RSA Chairman

 We wish everyone involved in racing all the best during this unprecedented event and in the meantime you may find the following links useful: